faas-ovh/www/README.md

 Website

-TODO:
+## TODO:
-bash script generator for full deployment by console
++ bash script generator for full deployment by console
+    + create one file with all bash commands
++ docker generator
+    + from docker to faas
+    + from faas to docker

++ yaml file of settings generator (from form values)
+    + create examples
+    + create patterns, models

 buttons
 https://getbootstrap.com/docs/4.0/components/buttons/

 ## Benefits of FaaS